Principal Investigator

 Undergraduate Researcher

 Amanda Riegel is an undergraduate researcher at the Cooper Lab.
-She is currently a sophomore at Pitt pursuing a bachelor’s in microbiology with a minor in chemistry.
+She is currently a junior at Pitt pursuing a bachelor’s in microbiology with a minor in chemistry.
 Mentoring under Alicia Rokes and Erin Nawrocki, she is assisting in the research of efflux pump function in Acinetobacter baumannii and its role in antibiotic resistance and treatment failure.
 After graduation, Amanda plans on enrolling in a graduate program to pursue a research career as a microbiologist.
-Outside of research, Amanda enjoys going to Pittsburgh football games and learning to play electric guitar.
+Outside of research, Amanda enjoys going to concerts and watercolor painting.

 Undergraduate Researcher